Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 7. Forgetting Accessibility Requirements

-Choosing a building with wheelchair ramps, lifts, automatic doors, and braille signage avoids difficulties when meeting clients with disabilities.
-Researching whether the office offers adjustable workstations is essential if you have employees with mobility issues.
+Choosing a building with wheelchair ramps, lifts, automatic doors, and braille signage helps to create an inclusive office space for employees, clients and visitors.
+Researching whether the office offers adjustable workstations ensures that staff with mobility issues are supported.

 8. Failing to Seek Professional Advice